How to Write the Penn State Supplemental Essays 2019-2020

 Almost any poor topic can be strengthened if you make it more specific:

 Don’t pick something too broad, like “I have formed many friendships in different settings.”
-However, you could write a detailed account of a specific friendship or friend group you formed after switching high schools, explaining how you developed the skills to assimilate in a new social community.
-Then, you can discuss how, at any college, but especially a big school like Penn State, forming a social network is crucial for academics (study groups, peers to help with homework, collaborators for group projects, etc) and for making the most of your college experience.
+However, you could write a detailed account of a specific friendship or friend group you formed after switching high schools, explaining how you developed the skills to not only survive, but thrive in a new social community.
+Then, you can discuss how, at any college, but especially a big school like Penn State, forming a social network is crucial for academics (study groups, peers to help with homework, collaborators for group projects, etc.) and for making the most of your college experience.

 Avoid focusing on an experience that virtually all applicants will share.
 “I made it through high school” is not a strong response.
-However, you could write about an illness you faced that jeopardized your ability to succeed in school.
-Through detailed storytelling, you could show the reader that you developed time management skills and perseverance, which you know are absolutely crucial for college success.
+However, you could write about an illness you faced that almost jeopardized your ability to succeed in school.
+Through detailed storytelling, you could show the reader that you developed time-management skills and perseverance, which, as you can guess, are absolutely crucial for college success.

 Great responses to this prompt can be quite personal since more formal academic and extracurricular activities might already be covered in your application.
 For example, you could relate difficult family or friendship situations you’ve negotiated to your ability to navigate a diverse and complex college community.

 Regardless of which thing about you, experience, or activity you pick, be absolutely sure to avoid generalizing.
-Many students write a 500—or even 650 word—essay that never uses specific examples.
+Many students write a 500 essay that never uses specific examples.
 While these essays might sound smooth, they are almost entirely composed of clichés and generalizations.
 An example might help here.

-Example: A student could write something like: “I have volunteered for over five years at my local homeless shelter.
-This experience has made me more appreciative of what I have, and more determined to give back, and I know I’ll take these values with me to college.”
+Example: A student could write something like: “I have volunteered for over five years at my local food pantry.
+This experience has made me more appreciative of what I have, and more determined to give back.
+I know I’ll take these values with me to Penn State.”